 Big Bat at the Louisville Slugger Museum

 The KMAC (Kentucky Museum of Arts and Craft) and Frazier History Museum are also on Museum Row on Main Street, but the most iconic photo on the street is without a doubt the Big Bat at the Louisville Slugger Museum.
 Rising 120 feet into the air and leaning against the Hillerich & Bradsby building, a picture with the reproduction of Babe Ruth’s bat will thrill any sports fan and is definitely worthy of the “most Instagrammable” title.
 Your best bet for a photo that shows the entirety of the famous Louisville Slugger bat is from across the street, but don’t discount the cool views that come with playing with scale and perspective at the base of the Big Bat.

-You haven’t been to Louisville if haven’t been to their most cherished land, Churchill Downs.
+You haven’t been to Louisville if you haven’t been to the city’s most cherished land, Churchill Downs.
 Out-of-town guests can enjoy a tour of the most famous horse racing track in the world, along with enjoying day and night racing.
-Check the calendar for their summer events or visit the Kentucky Derby Museum, and chances are you’ll still be able to take a fantastic photo with the iconic twin spires as your backdrop.
+Check the calendar for their upcoming events or visit the Kentucky Derby Museum.
+Chances are you’ll still be able to take a fantastic photo with the iconic twin spires as your backdrop.
 Churchill Downs is quintessential Louisville & could not be more Instagrammable.